danilovmy/django-tof/README.md

 # django-tof
 Django models translation on fly 🛸️
+THIS FORK IS THE NEXT VERSION OF DJANGO_TOF
 ----
 This project was initiated, promoted and accompanied by winePad GmbH.
 All development based on ideas, experience and financing by winePad GmbH (winePad.at).